29 Jan Stamp Duties

 Stamp duty land tax

-Stamp duty land tax is a tax on the acquisition of interests in UK land including houses, flats, other land and on both the grant and assignment of leases.
+Stamp duty land tax – A tax on the acquisition of interests in UK land including houses, flats, other lands, and on both the grant and assignment of leases.

 The purchaser is responsible for the payment of the tax and filing of the land transaction return, although is normally done by their solicitor on their behalf.
-The return should be filed within 30 days of the transaction..
-The 30-day filing window is expected to be reduced to 14 days in respect of land transactions with an effective date on and after 1 March 2019.
+The return should be filed within 30 days of the transaction.
+The 30-day filing window expects to be reduce to 14 days in respect of land transactions with an effective date on and after 1 March 2019.

 SDLT is payable whether or not the parties to the transaction are based in the UK and whether or not a document is used.
 The consideration on which SDLT is paid is money or money’s worth and where consideration is contingent it is payable on the assumption that the contingent consideration will be payable.